-Now that you’ve taken inventory of everything in your garage, you’ve probably discovered a few things that you can get rid of or store somewhere else.
+Once you have finished taking inventory of everything in your garage, you’ve probably discovered a few things that you can get rid of or store somewhere else.
 Create piles for trash and piles for donation; take these items to their appropriate locations.

 For the items you need to store somewhere else, a storage unit from Just Store It! is a great option.
 With climate-controlled storage units, vehicle storage units, and more, we offer mini storage in a variety of sizes and types to accommodate your needs.
 We are committed to customer service and providing clean, secure, and convenient self storage.
 Contact us today to reserve a storage unit in your area.